 In its most crude form is the Hagal Rune devised by the ancient shamans of the Nordic tribes.
 This ancient symbol bears a striking resemblance to the image of the water crystals.
 It should come as no surprise the ancients got the idea for the Rune from nature.

 The Hagal Rune also appears like a conceptual star.
 The scientific community believe many of the elements found on Earth were originally formed in stars and released as the stars burnt out and died.

 We find the same pattern used by the Nordic tribes of northern Europe buried in the flower of life.
-In the Kabbalah it is called the ‘fruit of life.’
-The fruit of life is the point in your personal development when you have a platform to transform your experience of the world.
+In the Kabbalah, it is called the ‘fruit of life.’

 The fruit of life is referred to as the ‘fruit of spirit’ in Christianity.
 The fruit of spirit relates to the nine virtues of man according to the Apostle Paul in his letter to Galatians; love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.